top of page

 How many hours of tutoring does a student need?

-The short answer is, it depends on each individual.
+It depends on each individual.

 The time needed for a particular student will depend on where his/her current test scores are, where he or she would like them to be, and how many hours he/she is able to put in outside of our sessions.